dakaufma/bulkfoods/README.md

 Note that C is paying less than A and B per unit pound (because C has a low maximum unit price), but is still included in the order.
-Even more surprising, C's unit price is actually _less_ than price for the 5 lbs purchase!
-But C is still included in the order ... why?
-Because despite this unfairness, A and B pay a lower unit price with C participating in the order than without C.
+Even more surprising, C's unit price is actually _less_ than unit price for the 5 lbs purchase!
+Why is C still included in the order?
+Because despite this unfairness, A and B get to pay a lower unit price with C participating in the order than without C.
 Everyone wins!

 __Tl;dr:__ optimizing this sort of thing can be counter-intuitive, but that's